-The foregoing table reflects indebtedness outstanding as of December 31, 2014 and does not consider indebtedness, if any, incurred or repaid after that date.
 Our ultimate realized gain or loss with respect to interest rate fluctuations will depend on the exposures that arise during future periods, prevailing interest rates, and our hedging strategies at that time.

-Changes in market interest rates on our fixed rate debt impact the fair value of the debt, but such changes have no impact on our consolidated financial statements.
-As of December 31, 2014, the estimated fair value of our fixed rate debt was \$171.1 million, which is based on having the same debt service requirements that could have been borrowed at the date presented, at prevailing current market interest rates.
-If interest rates were to rise by 1.00%, or 100 basis points, and our fixed rate debt balance remains constant, we expect the fair value of our debt to decrease by approximately \$1.7 million.
+Changes in market interest rates on our fixed rate debt impact the fair value of our debt, but such changes have no impact on our consolidated financial statements.
+As of December 31, 2015, the estimated fair value of our fixed rate debt was \$34.7 million, which is based on having the same debt service requirements that could have been borrowed at the date presented, at prevailing current market interest rates.
+If interest rates were to rise by 1.00%, or 100 basis points, and our fixed rate debt balance remains constant, we expect the fair value of our debt to decrease by approximately \$1.9 million.